Chapter I from my fantasy novel, SUMMER, which is complete at 101,000 words.

 “I’m traditional summer, not calendar summer.
 I’m vacation, and hot dogs, and watermelons, and county fairs, and long, slow days under a hot sun broken by cool dips in the lake.
 I’m fireworks, and kissing in the dark as we lay on a blanket under the stars.
 I’m reading books in the cool of the library, and riding bikes out on a dirt road to find the best frog pond in the area.
 And you are?”

-“That’s a nice name.
+“Nice name.
 It makes me think of an organ, big and grand and majestic.
-Are you an organ, Hammond?”
+Are you an organ?”

 I couldn’t tell if she was flirting or messing with me.
-Everything about her flustered and confused me while simultaneously making my head spin in that giddy, fucked up way of fresh attraction.
-No woman affected me like this before.
+Everything about her flustered and confused me while simultaneously making my head spin in that giddy, messed up way of fresh attraction.
 It intoxicated me.
 I took a long, dubious look at the cup in my hand, accusing the punch for my altered emotional state.
 Bad punch, very bad punch.

-“Well if you play me, I might make some noise, but I doubt it would be very melodic.”
-It sounded like a pick-up line, although, in my defense, nothing else came to mind.
-It wasn’t meant to be an attempt at a teenage seduction techniques.
+“Well if you play me, I might make some noise, but I doubt it would be very melodic,” I said.
+It sounded like a pick-up line, and I cringed.
+In my panic having an actual conversation with her, nothing else came to mind.
+It wasn’t meant to be an attempt at teenage seduction techniques.

-She laughed again.
+She laughed again, and I felt a tiny sense of relief.
 “Melodic, excellent word choice.
 I love a man with a big vocabulary.
 Now, you want to ask me to go for a walk.”

-“You’re cute when you’re flustered.
+“Has anyone ever told you that you’re cute when you’re flustered?
 You know . . . a walk?
 You and I putting one foot in front of the other, moving your body forward in a horizontal motion while balancing bipedally upon two legs, with or without a destination in mind.
 You want to ask me to go for a walk.”

 “Do you want to go for a walk?”